ArthurClemens/polythene/docs/theming/style-variables.md

 Component variables are passed on to CSS creation modules (usually "layout" and "colors") that take variables and return a style object.
 The style object is converted to a style sheet by [j2c](http://j2c.py.gy).

+Only a minimal stylesheet is created, based on the set of passed variables.
+To recreate all styles, pass `general_styles: true`.

 <a id="choosing-css-in-js-or-css-files"></a>
 ## Choosing CSS-in-JS or CSS files